Oldani earns first professional win, López keeps Giro lead

-GENOA, Italy (AP) — Italian cyclist Stefano Oldani claimed his first professional victory by winning the 12th and longest stage of the Giro d’Italia while Juan Pedro López kept the pink jersey on Thursday.
+GENOA, Italy — Italian cyclist Stefano Oldani claimed his first professional victory by winning Stage 12 of the Giro d’Italia while Juan Pedro López kept the pink jersey.

 Oldani, who rides for Alpecin-Fenix, edged compatriot Lorenzo Rota by half a bike length, and Dutch cyclist Gijs Leemreize was third at the end of the 204-kilometer (127-mile) route from Parma to Genoa.